Boulder, Colorado: History

 On August 24, 1859, voters of the Pike's Peak mining region approved the formation of the Provisional Government of the Territory of Jefferson, and on November 28, 1859, the extralegal Jefferson Territory created Jackson County with Boulder City as its seat.
 By 1860, Boulder City had 70 cabins, occupied mainly by Anglo families.
-Non-whites like Chinese miners and black residents were part of early Boulder, but were rarely pictured.
+Chinese miners and Black residents lived in early Boulder but experienced systematic marginalization and were largely absent from contemporary photographs and official records, reflecting the racial hierarchies of the era.

 The free Territory of Colorado was organized on February 28, 1861, and Boulder County was created on November 1, 1861, with Boulder City as its seat.
 The Arapaho were forced to relocate by the Treaty of Fort Wise.
 With declining numbers, Niwot's band soon moved to the Cheyenne-Arapaho Reservation.
 By 1862, the creek had yielded $100,000 in gold, and Boulder's population exceeded 300.

 On November 7, 1861, the Colorado General Assembly passed legislation to locate the University of Colorado in Boulder.
 The City of Boulder City was incorporated on November 4, 1871.
 On September 20, 1875, the first cornerstone was laid for the first building (Old Main) on the CU campus.
 Colorado became a state on August 1, 1876, and the university officially opened on September 5, 1877.
 The City of Boulder City shortened its name to the City of Boulder.

 In 1907, Boulder adopted an anti-saloon ordinance.
 In 1916, statewide prohibition started in Colorado, and ended with the repeal of national prohibition in 1933.

 Housing

 Median home prices rose 60% from 2010 to 2015 to $648,200.
 In 2024, the City Council of Boulder repealed a long-standing law that prevented Boulder from increasing new residential units by more than 1% in a year.

 In 1959, city voters approved the "Blue Line" city-charter amendment, which restricted city water service to altitudes below 5750 ft, to protect the mountain backdrop from development.
 In 1967, city voters approved a dedicated sales tax to acquire open space to contain urban sprawl.
 In 1970, Boulder created a "comprehensive plan" to dictate future zoning, transportation, and urban planning decisions.
-Hoping to preserve residents' views of the mountains, in 1972, the city enacted an ordinance limiting the height of newly constructed buildings.
+In 1972, the city enacted a height-limiting ordinance for buildings to preserve views of the Flatirons and surrounding mountains.
+This ordinance remains in effect and continues to shape Boulder's skyline and downtown development patterns.
 In 1974, a Historic Preservation Code was passed.
 In 1976, a residential-growth management ordinance, the Danish Plan, was passed.